Data Sources and Methods for the Water Quantity in Canadian Rivers Indicator

 3.5 Data timeliness

-There is a time lag of two years between 2010, the last year reported, and the publication of this indicator.
+There is a time lag of two years between 2011, the last year reported, and the publication of this indicator.
 This time lag is due to several factors that intertwine with each other, including the time required to verify the raw data, compile the data at the national level from all partners, and analyze, review and report the data.
-The time period also aligns with 2008–10, the time period used to calculate the CESI Water Quality indicator.

 - Date Modified: